-Merit Scholarships for FreshmenWe’re dedicated to enrolling the most talented students, and we offer generous merit scholarships to back that up.
+Merit Scholarships for FreshmenWe are dedicated to enrolling the most talented students, and we offer generous merit scholarships to back that up.
 These competitive awards are based on past academic performance and potential to excel at the university, not financial need.

 To be considered for most merit scholarships, you must submit your completed undergraduate admission application for the fall semester by the priority deadline of Nov.
 1. The eligibility requirements for each scholarship vary, but no separate application is necessary.
+Students are only eligible to receive one merit scholarship.
 Some scholarships require an on-campus interview.
 Admission decision letters are mailed by late January and merit scholarship award notifications begin in mid-March and continue through early April.

 The Banneker/Key Scholarship is the most prestigious merit scholarship we offer to freshmen.
 It can cover up to the full cost of tuition, mandatory fees, room and board and a book allowance, and includes admission to the Honors College.
 Several other partial scholarships are offered, ranging from one- to four-year awards.